gazebosim/docs/dome/install.md

 ## Binary installation instructions

-Nightly builds are available for Linux.
+Binary builds are available for Linux and macOS.

  * [Binary Installation on Ubuntu](install_ubuntu)
  * [Binary Installation on MacOS](install_osx)